enriqueperezpi/kubernetes-examples/index.md

       }
     }
 ```
+### How this works

-The frontend service is exposing a physical port in the kubernetes worker nodes.
-If not specified this will be a random port between 30000 and 32767.
+The `frontend` service by using `NodePort` is exposing a physical port in the kubernetes worker nodes.
+If not specified this will be a random port between `30000 and 32767`.

-You can call to the ipaddress of the worker node with the port , frontend application will receive the request and will pass it to the backend service.
+Basically, we have nginx running on both deployments, but we are only exposing first service while the second one for backend is only accesible within the cluster.
+The configMap
+injects the nginx configuration using volumes into the frontend, and this one is acting as proxy redirecting the traffic internally to the backend service.